Sydney Hop on Hop Off Bus

 The key to enjoying your day is planning your stops in advance.
 For example:

-• Do the Bondi loop first, then return to Stop 3 for the city route
+• If doing both routes in one day, do the Bondi loop first, then return to the Australian Museum (Stop 7/22) for the city route

-• Save shopping areas for later in the day
+• Save shopping areas like QVB and Pitt Street Mall for later in the day

-• Group nearby attractions to minimize waiting times
+• Group nearby attractions to minimise waiting times – for example, do Chinatown and King Street Wharf together

 4. Consider the Weather